olasunkanmi04/checkly-code-challenge/README.md

 Using [Cypress](https://www.cypress.io/) for the testing, I tested the click on the Start `button` which should change the boolean state of the [startRecording](#startRecording) to true and I used Vue conditional rendering `v-if` to render the Recording `button`.
 I also did same for Recording `button` which on click acts as stop/pause `button` and changes the boolean state of the [editMode](#editMode) which then renders the Save and Continue `button`s.

 In order to test the recording of steps, I wrote a test to listen for a click on the only button on the form and check that the step component is rendered by checking if the `.recorder` class exist in the application.
+I also had a test for delete function.

 All test passed!